Rheumatoid arthritis (RA for short) is the inflammatory disease of the joints that occurs most frequently.

 - Laboratory blood tests

-- X-rays of the affected joints
+- X-ray examination of the joints affected

-The following treatment procedures are available:
+The following therapeutic methods are available:

-- Medicinal therapy
+- Drug-based therapy

 - Psychosocial support